RAF Trade Training

 After my 6 weeks square bashing at RAF Swinderby, AC (aircraft man) Allan Kissack was off to the seaside!
 RAF Locking, a stone's throw (well actually a pretty good walk!) from Weston-super-Mare.

 People pay good money to come to Weston, and it is here I found myself for 14-months, and being paid for the pleasure!
-Well ok, it wasnt all pleasure, although we could visit the town at weekends and without our uniforms which was a bit of a shock after Swinderby.
-During an arrival briefing on what was expected of us etc. we were told to stear clear of the Three Queens public house in Weston - apparently RAF types were not welcome and might get beaten up.
-So, for our course, it became our favorite drinking hole in Weston.
+Well OK, it wasn't all pleasure, although we could visit the town at weekends and without our uniforms which was a bit of a shock after Swinderby.
+During an arrival briefing on what was expected of us etc. we were told to steer clear of the Three Queens public house in Weston - apparently RAF types were not welcome and might get beaten up.
+So, for our course, it became our favourite drinking hole in Weston.
 Never any trouble and I wonder to this day whether the warning was a bluff to steer us there!

 Eng Tech ST, as it became, was my trade - Engineering Technician Synthetic Trainers.
 A synthetic trainer is the name that those in high places gave to the flight simulator.
 I never understood why they chose that phrase, but it is true that the trade did not just deal with flight simulation but also other avionic simulations.

 RAF Locking consisted of nicer (when compared to Swinderby) accommodation, and 2 airman's' messes (one of which, the threepenny mess seemed plagued with cockroaches - not very appetising as you queued for dinner).
 A NAAFI, a big parade square (no getting away from that square bashing here) and several training blocks.